 How to Display Bhumisparsha Mudra

-- The Buddha’s right hand is stretched over the right knee with the palm facing inwards and the middle finger is lightly touching the ground.
+- The Buddha’s right hand is stretched over the right knee with the palm facing inwards while the middle finger is lightly touching the ground.

 - The left hand is flat in the lap palm facing up with the alms bowl resting in the palm.